5966466/software-curriculum-design/README.md

 ## The function of this web application
 This is a log file management system, which can help you manage some log files which store in you own server.
 ## How to run this
 We use Python 3.7 and Django 2.1 to develop this web application.
-Please ensure that you have this basic modules.
+Please ensure that you have these basic modules.

 If you have installed conda3 in your computer, you can install like this